lightstep/opentelemetry-examples/collector/elasticsearch/README.md

 The base `docker-commpose.yml` file includes the Elasticsearch node.
 The file `docker-compose.override.yml` includes the OTEL Collector.
 And `docker-compose.setup.yml` includes services that setup the requisite Elastic keystore and certificates.

+Note that the file receiver of the OTEL receiver is also configured for this example to simplify inspection of the output.

 ## License

 Some parts of this configuration are derived from the [elastdocker](https://github.com/sherifabdlnaby/elastdocker/) model configuration.
-It is provided with a commercially permissive MIT license.
+It is used and provided under a commercially permissive MIT license.